Improved invariant polytope algorithm and applications: Modified invariant polytope algorithm

 \subsection{Irreducibility of input matrices~\texorpdfstring{\eqref{alg_modinvpoly_noinvsubspace}}{}}

-The input matrices $\mathcal{A}$ should be irreducible, i.e.\ do not have a trivial common invariant subspace, because otherwise the algorithm~\ref{alg_invpoly} may not be able to terminate.
+The set of matrices $\mathcal{A}$ should be irreducible, i.e.\ the matrices in the set $\mathcal{A}$ should not have a trivial common invariant subspace, because otherwise (both the modified~\ref{alg_modinvpoly} and) the invariant polytope algorithm~\ref{alg_invpoly} may not be able to terminate.
 If the matrices are reducible, then there exists a basis in which all of the matrices $A_j$ have block upper triangular form.
 The $\JSR$ of the matrices then equals to the maximum of the $\JSR$ of the diagonal blocks.
-In our implementation~\cite{Mej}, we therefore automatically search for non-trivial common invariant subspaces prior to starting the algorithm.
-Here we make use of the functions~\texttt{permTriangul} and~\texttt{jointTriangul} from~\cite{Jung2014}, as well as a new method \texttt{invariantsubspace}~\cite{Mej} which searches for non-trivial common invariant difference subspaces as described in~\cite{CP17}.
+In our implementation we therefore automatically search for non-trivial common invariant subspaces prior to starting the modified invariant polytope algorithm.
+Here we make use of the functions~\texttt{permTriangul} and~\texttt{jointTriangul} from~\cite{Jung2014}, as well as a new method \texttt{invariantsubspace} which searches for non-trivial common invariant difference subspaces as described in~\cite{CP17}.